So, you want to work in pharmaceutical sales, but you don’t have selling experience.

 So positions in one or more of these areas in your background can go a long way towards helping you get an interview for a pharmaceutical sales position.

-After all, this is an industry where you will be dealing with prospective customers on a daily basis, arranging meetings and educational seminars, delivering presentations, and promoting products.
+After all, this is an industry where you will be dealing with prospective customers daily, arranging meetings and educational seminars, delivering presentations, and promoting products.

 So always take a good look at your own employment history to find those transferable skills.

-It’s no secret that pharmaceutical companies are always interested in prospects that have sales or life sciences experience.
+It’s no secret that pharmaceutical companies are always interested in prospects with sales or life sciences experience.

 But if you don’t have that experience, there is still a way to gain a competitive advantage over other applicants: take training classes.

-All that matters is getting some training under your belt so that companies realize you have a good knowledge base from which to start if they decide to hire you and train you.
+All that matters is getting some training under your belt so that companies realize you have a good knowledge base to start if they decide to hire you and train you.

 Networking groups.
 Alright, maybe you don’t have the professional background a company is looking for.
 But perhaps you have something else to offer.